 Data effective 3/30/21.
 At publishing time, pricing and features are current but are subject to change.
 Offers may not be available in all areas.

 YNAB's approach to budgeting goes beyond tracking your money to see where it goes.
 Instead, the app actively teaches you to budget.
 (As the Gilmores might say, it's not an app, it's a lifestyle.)

 As per YNAB's four budgeting rules (which follow zero-based budgeting principles), you should assign each dollar you earn a task, whether that's helping you buy dinner or save for a vacation.
 Then, you spend your dollar on that task only.
 In other words, you're learning to purchase intentionally and save sans spending sprees.

 If it sounds a little complicated, well, you're not wrong.
-YNAB definitely demands a learning curve—you'll have to watch some videos and read some articles to set up your account, add your financial information, and start budgeting.
+YNAB definitely demands a learning curve—you'll have to watch some videos and read some articles to set up your account, add your financial information, get to know the envelope budgeting system, and start expense tracking.
 But the site is intuitive and easy to navigate, and the vast user community is on hand with immediate practical advice.

 Even though it costs money in a market of freebies, YNAB is still our top choice.
 If you like it enough to sign up, we recommend making the up-front annual payment if you can: it saves you $59 overall.